turingschool/try-turing/_posts/2000-01-04-dom-events.markdown

 <div class="try-it">
 <h2>Try It: Welcome the User</h2>

+<p>Mild: In the example, erase the h1 tag and add a p (paragraph) tag instead that says "Welcome, guest.""
+Modify the JavaScript to make the same functionality work -- the user should enter their name and when they click the button, the message should greet them.</p>

-<p>Add a heading at the very top that says, "Welcome, guest!" and give it the ID of "welcome".
+<p>Spicy: Add a heading at the very top of your page that says, "Welcome, guest!" and give it the ID of "welcome".
 Add an input box for a visitor to enter their name with the ID of "name".
 Add a button with the ID of "submit" and the button text of "Change Name".</p>
-<p>When the user clicks the button, change the header so that there is a personal greeting that includes the name they typed in.
-(For example: "Hi, Rachel!" instead of "Welcome, guest!")</p>
 </div>